 I completed my IMRT on December 24th, and had a follow up visit with my Radiation Oncologist.
 In the latter part of March I will go back to my Uro-Ocologist who prescribes my Zoladex.
 I seem to only experience side effects related to the Zoladex.
 I have no desire for sex - not at all like me - and it is obvious that my testes have shrunk!
 I REALLY want my testosterone back.
-I ask my docs a lot of questions, but I'm just not getting what I feel to be a logical response to one about the Zoladex.
+I ask my docs a lot of questions, but I'm just not getting what I feel to be a logical response to one about

 My Understanding: Zoladex used prior to radiation may slow the cancer growth and keep it from spreading while the radiation is working.
 I suppose this is the same reason for continuing the Zoladex for at least a while after radiation (6 months?).
 Zoladex does not destroy cancer, it simply slows it down or stops its growth - it shrinks it perhaps.